Harassment and bullying prevention

 Workplace watch on harassment and bullying:

 Ask employees to be watchful for harassment and bullying in the workplace and assume responsibility for speaking up.
-Encourage employees to intervene if they feel it is appropriate and the situation does not pose any personal danger.
+Encourage employees to intervene if they feel it's appropriate and the situation does not pose any personal danger.

-Ask employees to report the situation to their managers, providing as many details as possible.
+Ask employees to report the situation to their leaders, providing as many details as possible.

-Reassure all employees that they should come forward without fear of embarrassment or reprisal and ensure that those who receive these reports are competent to do so effectively.
+Reassure all employees that they should come forward without fear of embarrassment or reprisal.
+Make sure they understand that those who receive these reports are competent to do so.

-Be aware of diversity and inclusivity issues to avoid social exclusion, especially where mental health concerns are a factor.
+Be aware of diversity and inclusivity issues.
+This can help you avoid social exclusion, especially where mental health concerns are a factor.

 Complaints